pythonwithalex/Spring2015/week3/exercises.md

-Programming With Python
+## Programming With Python
-Week 3
+# Week 3 Exercises
-Exercises

-a note before you start:
+#### A note before you start: Programming is problem solving.

-Programming is just problem-solving in disguise.
-Trying to tackling a problem all at once is NOT good strategy.
-Breaking it down into parts IS good strategy.
 Start simple and build up.
+Break a problem into smaller parts.

-SHORT EXERCISES
+# SHORT EXERCISES

-write a function that prints "hello,world" write a function that takes in a name and prints "hello, <name>" write a function that prints the square of 12 write a function that takes a number as input and prints that number squared write a function that prints the sum of the squares of 1 to 10 (including 10) write a function that prints the sum of the squares of NUM to a higher NUM (including higher num) write a function that takes a number as input and prints the number of digits it has write a function that removes last letter of a string write a function that tells us if a string contains a certain letter write a function that splits a sentence into words and sorts by word a-z
++ write a function that prints "hello,world"
++ write a function that takes in a name and prints "hello, <name>"
++ write a function that prints the square of 12
++ write a function that takes a number as input and prints that number squared
++ write a function that prints the sum of the squares of 1 to 10 (including 10)
++ write a function that prints the sum of the squares of NUM to a higher NUM (including higher num)
++ write a function that takes a number as input and prints the number of digits it has
++ write a function that removes last letter of a string
++ write a function that tells us if a string contains a certain letter
++ write a function that splits a sentence into words and sorts by word a-z

 HINT FOR THE LAST TWO SHORT EXAMPLES: the % (modulo) operator will tell you the remainder when you divide a number by another number.